webcrumbs-community/webcrumbs/README.md

 ## Credits

 Created by the community.
-Maintained with ❤️ by webcrumb (https://github.com/webcrumb).
+Maintained with ❤️ by Webcrumbs Open Source (https://github.com/webcrumbs-opensource).